kossiitkgp/KOSS-Selection-Tasks/Teaching/Miscellaneous/echo_server_in_c_cpp.md

 ## Task

-Create a short presentationand teach the audience about the following:
+Create a short presentation and teach the audience about the following:
 - Different types of I/O : Blocking and Non-blocking ( Note: This is different from synchronous and asynchronous I/O)
 - Present about event driven I/O and event loop
 - Present about the use of the event loop  in nodejs (just the basic overview)